 Select the saute setting on your pressure cooker.
 Heat the oil until it shimmers but does not smoke.
 Add the onions and cook until soft, about three minutes.
 Add the garlic and cook for an additional minute.

 Turn the saute function off.
-Add the chicken thighs.
-Pour the barbecue sauce and water over the chicken thighs.
-Stir to coat the thighs with the sauce.
+Add the chicken.
+Pour the barbecue sauce and water over the chicken.
+Stir to coat the chicken with the sauce.

 When the cooking time completes, quickly release the pressure by turning the pressure valve to "venting."
-Open the lid away from your face and remove the chicken thighs from the pot with a pair of tongs.
-Place the thighs on a plate and allow to rest for five minutes.
+Open the lid away from your face and remove the chicken from the pot with a pair of tongs.
+Place the chicken on a plate and allow to rest for five minutes.